apache/druid/docs/operations/auth-ldap.md

 ldapsearch -x -W -H ldap://<ldap_server>  -D"uuser1@example.com" -b "dc=example,dc=com" "(sAMAccountName=uuser1)"
 ```

 Note the `memberOf` attribute in the results; it shows the groups that the user belongs to.
 You will use this value to map the LDAP group to the Druid roles later.
-The sAMAccountName attribute contains the authenticated user identity.
+This attribute may be implemented differently on different types of LDAP servers.
+For instance, some LDAP servers may support recursive groupings, and some may not.
+Some LDAP server implementations may not have any object classes that contain this attribute altogether.
+If your LDAP server does not use the `memberOf` attribute, then Druid will not be able to determine a user's group membership using LDAP.
+The sAMAccountName attribute used in this example contains the authenticated user identity.
+This is an attribute of an object class specific to Microsoft Active Directory.
+The object classes and attribute used in your LDAP server may be different.

 ## Configure Druid user authentication with LDAP/Active Directory